HEALTHCARE REFORM & INNOVATION

 What is the deadline to apply?

 Our fall application period is September 1st - October 1st.
-Our spring application period is February 1st - last Sunday in March.
+Our spring application period is February 1st - first Sunday in March.

 What are the prerequisites for the courses?